winglang/wing/README.md

 | `str`  | UTF-16 encoded strings                    |
 | `bool` | represents true or false                  |

-User defined explicit "any" is supported if declared by the user.
+User defined explicit "any" is supported iff declared by the user.
 Implicit "any" resolved by the compiler is a compile error.

 > ```TS